IGCN: Integrative Graph Convolution Networks for patient level insights and biomarker discovery in multi-omics integration: Methods

-Adam optimization~\citep{kingma2014adam} was used as the state-of-the-art for stochastic gradient descent algorithm and 0.5 dropout was added for the first GCN layer.
-Early stopping was used with the patience of 30 forced to have at least 200 epochs.
+Adam optimization~\citep{kingma2014adam} was used as the state-of-the-art for stochastic gradient descent algorithm and 0.5 dropout was added for each GCN layer.
+Early stopping was used with the patience of 30 forced to have at least 200 epochs, which were determined empirically.